-Illinois Tech offers merit scholarships to select international students.
-Because students are expected to finance their education for the duration of study at Illinois Tech, international students are required to submit the Financial Affidavit of Support to demonstrate their ability or the ability of an individual or government sponsor to finance their education.
+Because international students are expected to finance their education for the duration of study at Illinois Tech, international students are required to submit the Financial Affidavit of Support to demonstrate their ability or the ability of an individual or government sponsor to finance their education.
 Tuition and fees may change each year, but you can view them for the current academic year.

 You must demonstrate that you or your sponsor have available finances* to meet the educational and living expenses while you are a student at Illinois Tech.

-* Minimum dollar amount may vary based on any merit-based scholarships awarded.
+* Minimum dollar amount may vary based on any institutional scholarships awarded.

 Dimiter Etimov Scholarship